curry24/ZhiHu/README.md

 # ZhiHu
-The code of the ZhiHu Competition using the Deep learning.
+The code of the ZhiHu Competition using the Deep Learning.